 First, if you’ve lost your face-to-face event or tradeshow program, don’t immediately assume the best way to replace it is with a virtual event or virtual tradeshow.
 Start by listing the likely business impacts of temporarily losing your face-to-face program.
-What business goals are you going to miss hitting?
+What business goals or KPIs are you going to miss hitting?
 What marketing strategies can you no longer implement?
 Your answers might include:

 - Losing your best tools for sharing your latest product developments with key audiences – or educating your sales force and distribution network

 - Losing a key source of new sales leads

 - Missed opportunities to have meaningful, face-to-face interactions with key customers and employees

 - Lost PR opportunities